 Shutdowns for valve maintenance or replacement are costly to plant capacity, and ultimately revenue.
 As end users strive to maximize their operating performance and efficiency, valve manufacturers are forced to evolve their valve designs to meet their customer’s expectations and demands.
 Implementing new designs and materials into the valve design is one way to keep up with the evolving requirements put forth.
 Another approach is to concentrate on using the best valve for the application, rather than simply looking at the design and material specifications.
 It is crucial that we turn our attention to the application and the process conditions present to determine what product is selected.
 In this article, we will look at an application solution along with valve design to address challenges faced in process industries.

 LNG plants typically consist of liquefaction and gas treating areas to condition the gas to be converted into liquid form for mass transportation across great distances.
-The process and applications within these facilities are demanding for valves; proper review of the conditions occurring when the valve is operating should be completed before a selection is made.
+The process and applications within these facilities are demanding for valves; proper review of the conditions occurring when the valve is operating should be completed before you select a Severe Service Valve for any LNG application.
 The following application is an example of looking at many aspects of the process and awareness of the conditions presented by the system.

 In the gas treating area of natural gas, removing moisture from the gas is an important step to protect equipment and components of the piping system.
 With H2S and CO2 present in natural gas feeds to the LNG facility, there is a potential to generate Sulfuric Acid and Carbonic Acid that increases corrosion rates of several materials typically used in piping systems.
 Dehydration, also known or referenced as molecular sieves, of the natural gas becomes an important step in protecting piping systems and plant safety.
 This process typically will have at least two towers, though there can be multiple towers with absorption media to collect the H2O.
 These towers typically consist of beds holding desiccant beads.
 As the absorption media becomes saturated, it must be regenerated by reverse flowing with high-temperature media to drive off and collect the process water for disposal.
 In two tower systems, one unit will be in absorption phase and the second will be in regeneration or stand-by phase.
 As a result, switching valves are required to isolate between the towers for efficient operation of each unit.
 These valves need to handle high cycles, high temperature, high pressure and varying process media with abrasives and corrosives.
 The abrasives and corrosives present wear potential to valve sealing and operating components, which impacts long-term performance and safety.